top of page

 Wikimedia commons: https://commons.wikimedia.org/wiki/File:The_Conversion_of_Saint_Paul_MET_DP318243.jpg

-Paul was central to the expansion of Christianity and a key figure in its growth.
-He dramatically converted from a persecutor to a promoter of Christianity and suffered imprisonment and persecution in his zeal to spread the good news of Jesus to the Gentiles.
-He travelled widely, planted many churches, and wrote letters to his friends and followers.
 Paul wrote ten of the 27 books in the New Testament: Romans, 1 & 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 & 2 Thessalonians, and Philemon.
 If you include 1 & 2 Timothy and Titus, letters where Paul's authorship is in doubt, then Paul wrote 23% of the New Testament.
 Many of Paul's writings seem to limit women's freedoms and force women into silence and subjugation, making him an easy target for criticism.
-Paul's writing is influential.
-The 3rd-century theologian Tertullian called women "the devil's gateway".
-The playwright George Bernard Shaw suggested Paul was the "eternal enemy of woman."
-Since Paul's writings are a large part of the New Testament, we need to get this right.

 What do we do with passages that have been thrown in our faces, telling women that there are restrictions on what they can do?
 What can we do with Paul's uncomfortable messages?
 These passages are difficult to understand and seem to conflict with other passages.

-We have four choices:
+We can believe one of four choices:

 1. Patriarchy is the result of sin: Paul's intent is to confirm male hierarchy as sin's impact on God's creation.
-Since the beginning, men and women have had similar roles and responsibilities as God's representatives, co-creators in both being fruitful, stewards of the earth (Genesis 1:28).
-The Fall resulted in men ruling and because of the Fall, God ordained that women be subordinate to men.
-The original equality will not be restored until Christ returns and restores their equality.
-This view perpetuates divisions based on gender.
-Some stories of the Bible are not historic but may be understood as myths, fables, or allegories.
-The three persons of the Holy Spirit are equal in essence and authority.
-Humans have equal value and at the same time, some humans hold higher rank than others, with more privileges and fewer restrictions.
+At creation, God gave men and women similar roles and responsibilities as God's representatives, co-creators in both being fruitful and stewards of the earth (Genesis 1:28).
+The Fall resulted in men as rulers and women as subordinates.
+The original equality will be restored when Christ returns.
+This is the reason that church creeds of the 4th and 5th century withdrew a woman's right to preach, teach, baptize, or officiate at communion.
+The three persons of the Holy Trinity are equal in essence and authority.
+Wives and husbands submit to one another.
 This is the historic position of the church.

-2. Patriarchy is designed by God: Paul's intent is to promote a hierarchy as a guide for living.
-God designed a hierarchy from the beginning with men in authority and women submissive.
-In the Holy Trinity, the Son, Jesus, is eternally subordinate to the Father, providing an example of how wives are subordinate to husbands.
-This interpretation could lead to acceptance of sexism, slavery, and racism, believing Christians (or white Christians) are God's chosen people, entitled to wealth, power, and privilege and can exploit the earth for personal benefit.
-It may also mean that since we are saved by God's grace, no action or behaviour is required.
-The outreach focus is on the spiritual needs of others, and not their physical needs.
-It could mean ignoring the inconsistency of some passages supporting male hierarchy while others show both Jesus and Paul working with women and commending them.
-This option has been pressed forward in the last fifty years, especially in evangelical circles.
+2. Patriarchy is designed by God: Paul's intent is to promote a male hierarchy as a guide for living.
+God designed a hierarchy from the beginning with men in authority and women in subordinate roles.
+From the beginning, humans had equal value and at the same time, men hold higher rank or authority with fewer restrictions than women.
+This is the modern Complementarian view and places men as rulers at home, church, and society, both now and in the future.
+The three persons of the Holy Trinity have equal value but Jesus is eternally subordinate to the Father, providing an example of how wives are subordinate to husbands.
+This interpretation lends itself to sexism, abuse, slavery, and racism, believing Christians (or white Christians) are God's chosen people, entitled to wealth, power, and privilege and can exploit the earth for personal benefit.
+It may also lead to the idea that since God's grace saves us, no action or behaviour is required.
+Any outreach focus is on the spiritual needs of others, and not their physical needs.
+It could mean a focus on passages that appear to support male hierarchy while ignoring passages that show both Jesus and Paul working with women and commending them.
 I address these first two views in post 2 of 4: Is Paul a Misogynist?

 4. The Bible is Inconsistent: Paul endorses patriarchy while Jesus endorses mutual respect, service, and love.
 We hold in tension that Paul limits women's roles (1 Timothy) and that Paul commends women as co-workers (Romans 16) and mutuality in marriage (1 Corinthians 7).
 We believe two opposing ideas: women are equal (in substance) and women are subordinate (in functions).
 Some see the hierarchies as a harmonious division of responsibilities while others may feel restrained and unloved.
-Seeing the Bible as inconsistent may lead to: (a) Rejecting the Bible as today's guide for living; some portions are suitable only for a past audience.
+Seeing the Bible as inconsistent may lead to: Rejecting the Bible as today's guide for living; some portions are suitable only for a past audience.
 Bible writers were inspired by God but influenced by the culture and time in which they wrote and by their own male experience and frame of reference.
-The Bible reflects man's incomplete understanding of conflicts between God's justice and mercy, God's power and the world's suffering. (b) Prioritizing passages that seem to teach male authority and leadership over passages about love and mutual respect; understanding Jesus through the lens of passages that seem to subordinate women.
-The church has traditionally interpreted the passages on mutuality through an assumption of male authority, resulting in limitations based on gender. (c) Prioritizing passages about freedom, mutuality and love over passages on subordination; understanding Paul's letters through the lens of God's redeeming love.
+The Bible reflects man's incomplete understanding of conflicts between God's justice and mercy, God's power and the world's suffering.
+Prioritizing passages that seem to teach male authority and leadership over passages about love and mutual respect; understanding Jesus through the lens of passages that seem to subordinate women.
+The church has traditionally interpreted the passages on mutuality through an assumption of male authority, resulting in limitations based on gender.
+Prioritizing passages about freedom, mutuality and love over passages on subordination; understanding Paul's letters through the lens of God's redeeming love.
 The church has often followed a Pauline Christianity that is very different from Jesus and his teachings and example.
 That is the topic of post 4 of 4: Did the Church Misconstrue Paul's Writing?

-Elaine Ricker Kelly Author is empowering women with Christian fiction about women in the Bible and early church and Christian blogs about women in leadership, church history and doctrine.
+Elaine Ricker Kelly Author is empowering women with historical fiction about women in the Bible and early church and Christian blogs about women in leadership, church history and doctrine.
 Her books include:

 bottom of page